Lane712/python/requests/README.md

    - `read_hrefs_from_json` reads movie links from a JSON file for further processing.

-3. Fetching Pages:

-The `fetch_page` function retrieves HTML content from a target URL using a randomized user agent to mimic browser requests and avoid detection.
+3. `fetch_page`: retrieves HTML content from a target URL using a randomized user agent to mimic browser requests and avoid detection.

-5. Detailed Movie Data Extraction:

-The `parse_movie_details` function extracts detailed information from each movie's page, including:
+5. `parse_movie_details`: extracts detailed information from each movie's page, including:

   > Title,  Poster URL,  Rating,  Genres,  region,  Languag,  Runtime,  Summary